liviaishak/SocialTea/README.md

  ## SocialTea

-Bloccit is a Reddit replica where members can share links, post comments or related information in response created with Ruby on Rails.
+SocialTea is a Reddit replica where members can share links, post comments or related information in response created with Ruby on Rails.

 ## Features:
 <p>Login Authentication</p>